fpiedrah/fpiedrah/README.md

 # Welcome to My GitHub 🤖

 Hello!
 I'm Francisco, a computer science Ph.D. student at Brown University.
-This GitHub repository is a collection of my projects, showcasing my skills and experiences in Reinforcement Learning and Machine Learning.
+This GitHub repository is a collection of my projects.

 ## About Me